Teachers plan carefully to ensure that our children experience a broad and balanced curriculum.

 At Key Stage 2 the issues are addressed within the PSHCE curriculum.
 Children learn about life cycles in more detail and focus upon their own personal, physical and emotional development.
 This again takes place within the security of the classroom and with the child’s own teacher.

-Parents have the right to withdraw their child from Sex Education but please talk to the Headteacher in the first instance.
+Parents have the right to withdraw their child from Sex Education but please talk to the Head of School in the first instance.